Aprexis/training/source/sections/self-study-and-quiz/physical-security.md

 - [ ] `Yes`
 - [x] `No`

-> Your computer may contain senstive data - ssh keys, passwords.
+> Your computer may contain sensitive data - SSH keys, passwords.
 Always lock your computer at the minimum before stepping away even if it's for a few minutes.
 Since we are all issued Macs, please close the lid and ensure that a login prompt comes up when re-opened.

 It is optional to encrypt my laptop's disk.
 - [ ] `Yes`